italia/eudi-wallet-it-docs/docs/en/trust.rst

 ------------------

-All the participants are Federation Entities that must be accredited by an Accreditation Body, except the Wallet Instances which are personal devices and are certified by their Wallet Provider.
+All the participants are Federation Entities that must be accredited by an Accreditation Body, except for the Wallet Instances which are personal devices certified by their Wallet Provider.

 .. note::
     The Wallet Instance, as a personal device, is certified as trusted through a verifiable attestation issued and signed by its Wallet Provider.